 Here are some best practices and examples of effective and easy ways to give feedback to your employees:

-- At the beginning of the review period, discuss with your employee about what goals you both think should be achieved.
+At the beginning of the review period, discuss with your employees what goals they should be working to accomplish.
 Choose 3 or 4 goals and ensure these goals align with the company’s strategic direction.
 For example, if the company has a goal to reduce the number of accidents and injuries in the workplace, your employee who is a manager, should have a goal like this as well (e.g., reduction of injury in department by 10%).
 This is the Management by Objectives traditional method we discussed above.
 This is a great system to implement IF the employee has clear based goals that truly align with the organization, they understand and agree to the goals, and the employee goals are achievable.
 Make sure you understand the pros and cons of this system.
-This should not be used exclusively in the review process.

-- List 3 or 4 characteristics or soft skills that you originally wanted in the employee when you interviewed for that position.
+List 3 or 4 characteristics or soft skills that you originally wanted in the employee when you interviewed for that position.
 For example, let’s use teamwork, communication, and critical thinking.
 Talk to your employee about those things.
 You can also give ideas to help them.
 Ask them questions about how they think they do in that area and then discuss how you think it could be better if needed.
-For example, you may have an employee who is great at communication and team members love him, but he has trouble managing all of his tasks.
-You could offer up ideas and talk to him to find out what is going on and how you can help.
+For example, you may have an employee who is great at communication but has trouble managing all of his tasks.
+You could offer up ideas and talk to him to find out how you can help.

-- Ask the employee where they would like to go in the company and talk to them about a career path.
+Ask the employee where they would like to go in the company and talk to them about a career path.
 Find out what professional opportunities they are most excited about pursuing.
 You don’t want to lose your employees.
 Even average performers play a critical role in your company.
 People want to know where they are headed and not having a career path can be a reason for turnover in your company.
-By listening to their interests, you can develop a plan to help them achieve their goals, even if it’s in a whole new area of interest and direction.
+By listening to their interests, you can develop a plan to help them achieve their goals.

 Communicate!
 Figure out issues together.
 Be a coach, not a manager.